forwinder15/wlamm/content/posts/2019-04-11--the-causes-of-white-smoke-from-a-diesel-and-what-to-look-for/index.md

 - Blown head gasket
 - Cracked block or head
 - Contaminated fuel
+- leaking Oil cooler (Through most of the time the oil passes into the coolant)

 Remember, significant damage will occur if you run the engine with water in the combustion chamber.